GrigoryyKach/todo-app-test/README.md

 # Todo App

 A modern Todo application built with Next.js that leverages the JSONPlaceholder API for demo data.
 It features full CRUD operations, optimistic UI updates, and drag-and-drop reordering with framer-motion.
-The app persists data locally using localStorage and supports editing via double-click or a dedicated edit button, ensuring an intuitive experience on both desktop and mobile devices.

 ## Run Locally